dyhes/zulip/docs/development/setup-advanced.md

 ## Installing directly on Ubuntu, Debian, CentOS, or Fedora

-If you'd like to install a Zulip development environment on a computer that's running one of:
+If you'd like to install a Aloha development environment on a computer that's running one of:

 - Ubuntu 20.04, 22.04